Please click to see the latest brochure: Introducing Annuity Options at Retirement.

 Your payment options at Retirement

 According to the rules of the Fund, the normal retirement age for all members is 65.
-You can retire from the age of 50, but it is important to note that any benefit payable prior to the age of 55 years will be taxed more harshly as per a resignation, in accordance with the relevant tax legislation.
+You can retire from the age of 50, but it is important to note that any benefit payable prior to the age of 55 years may be taxed more harshly as per a resignation, in accordance with the relevant tax legislation.

 Please refer to the tax table below for a comparison between Resignation and Retirement.